sqltechhead/sqltechhead.github.io/_posts/Azure/YamlPipelines/2023-05-10-PassingComplexObjectsToJobMatrix.md

         Configuration: Release
 ```

 You set the matrix with 2 properties debug and release.
 Within those properties you can set variables to be used.
-We set configuration to be debug and release in each.So lets try and visualise it now within the pipeline.
-The below pipeline code will show a basic matrix in action
+We set configuration to be debug and release in each.
+So lets try and visualise it now within the pipeline.
+The below pipeline code will show a basic matrix in action.

 ```yaml
 trigger: none